 There are a number of particularly important reactions to stress that most people experience to varying degrees.
 When confronted with stress individuals tend to lose the ability to perceive peripheral information, they experience a narrowing of consciousness as they focus all of their attention on what they perceive to be the crisis at hand, and tune out other aspects of the environment (Schager, 2009).

-There has been8970209474_437677d37e_z a significant amount of research that has documented that stress adversely affects intellectual functioning including analytical thinking, problem-solving and decision-making.
+There has been a significant amount of research that has documented that stress adversely affects intellectual functioning including analytical thinking, problem-solving and decision-making.
 It also tends to make people more rigid in their thinking and reactive in their decision-making.

 Finally, there is the emotional toll that stress takes on an individual.
 The greater the level of stress the more overwhelmed by emotion they will become, and consequently